Skip to content

 Include taxes?

 This calculator pre-tax.
 For after-tax: deduct dividend tax + capital gains tax on realized gains.
-Different tax wrappers (tax-advantaged savings account, retirement account): no tax.
+Different tax wrappers (tax-advantaged retirement account): no tax.
 Taxable accounts: 15-30% tax drag typical.
 After-tax return often 70-85% of pre-tax for equity portfolios.

 Benchmark comparison?